oscardelalanza/mv-rails-04-bare-metal/README.md

 ### Scaffolding commands

-- rails g scaffold User name:string email:string password_digest:string
+- `rails g scaffold User name:string email:string password_digest:string`

 ### Set Up

-To clone the project in your local environment do the following
+To clone the project in your local environment do the following.

-- Open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored.
-- Run the command `git clone git@github.com:oscardelalanza/mv-rails-04-bare-metal.git`
+- Run the command `git clone git@github.com:oscardelalanza/mv-rails-04-bare-metal.git`.
-- Run the command `cd mv-rails-04-bare-metal` to enter the project directory
+- Run the command `cd mv-rails-04-bare-metal` to enter the project directory.

 ### Installation

-- Install the required gems running the command `bundle install --without production`
+- Install the required gems running the command `bundle install --without production`.
-- Install the required node modules running the command `yarn install --check-files`
+- Install the required node modules running the command `yarn install --check-files`.
-- Create and migrate the database running the command `rails db:migrate`
+- Create and migrate the database running the command `rails db:migrate`.

 ### Usage